 When butter is brown (see video below in Notes on how to brown butter), add to honey mixture.
 Cool for a minute or so, then pour over oat mixture and stir.
 Stir in wheat germ.

-Spray large cookie sheet with non-stick cooking spray and spread mixture on sheet.
-Cook for about 15 minutes, cool and store in ziplock bag
+Line a large cookie sheet with parchment paper or spray with non-stick cooking spray and spread mixture on sheet.
+Cook for about 15 minutes, cool and store in ziplock bag.

 Note: Video: How to make brown butter

 If you like this recipe, please PIN IT!